russellmatt66/GPU-samples/BinarySearch/machine-learning/README.md

 - Contains results from analyzing the performance data

 parse-cpu.py (FIN)
-- Parse the output from all the runs of `perf stat`, i.e., the data in `benchmarking-cpu/`, and distill runtime from it
+- Parse the output from all the runs of `perf stat`, i.e., the raw CPU benchmarking data in `benchmarking-cpu/`, and distill runtime from it
 - `python3 parse-cpu.py path/to/cpu-bench-data/`

 parse-cpu_raw.py (FIN)